-- 10.1.1 Leave of absence for personal leave shall only be approved for periods of three days or longer, if the application for leave is accompanied by a statutory declaration or certificate from a registered health practitioner which certifies that the leave was necessary. - 10.1.2 If an employee has had at least five days absence due to personal leave, in any one leave year, without a certificate from a registered health practitioner, all subsequent applications for personal leave within that leave year, must be accompanied by such a certificate or a statutory declaration
+- (a) Leave of absence for personal leave shall only be approved for periods of three days or longer, if the application for leave is accompanied by a statutory declaration or certificate from a registered health practitioner which certifies that the leave was necessary. - (b) If an employee has had at least five days absence due to personal leave, in any one leave year, without a certificate from a registered health practitioner, all subsequent applications for personal leave within that leave year, must be accompanied by such a certificate or a statutory declaration.

-PROVIDED that further to sub-clause 10.1.1 and 10.1.2 the employer does have the right to require an employee to provide a certificate from a registered health practitioner for such absences described in sub-clauses 10.1.1 and 10.1.2.
+PROVIDED that further to sub-clause (a) and (b) the employer does have the right to require an employee to provide a certificate from a registered health practitioner for such absences described in sub-clauses (a) and (b).
 Such a requirement must be relayed to the employee in writing and state the reasons for the requirement.

-10.2 Bereavement Leave (Sessional Employees)
+15. BEREAVEMENT LEAVE (Sessional Employees)

-10.2.1 A sessional employee is entitled to bereavement leave with pay, pro-rata in proportion to sessions worked.
+(a) A sessional employee is entitled to bereavement leave with pay, pro-rata proportion to sessions worked.

-11. SESSIONAL EMPLOYEES
+16. SESSIONAL EMPLOYEES

-11.1 The overall proportion of sessional employees shall not exceed a maximum, in any one calendar year of:

-fifteen percent (15%) of the total budgeted teaching salary costs, including sessional employment within TasTAFE

-11.2 An increase in the proportion of sessional employees shall only occur following consultation with and the agreement of the union.

-- 11.3 A session on campus is to extend for a minimum of 3 hours, other than in Foundation teams where the minimum period will be 2 hours and can extend for up to a maximum of 7 hours with an unpaid meal break after a maximum of 5 continuous hours of work. - 11.4 A sessional employee is to be paid his or her normal hourly rate for attendance on-site on a campus where such attendance is required at the direction of the employer and is for the purposes of participating in activities other than the delivery of a session of teaching.

-PROVIDED that a sessional employee will also be entitled to be paid his or her normal loaded hourly rate to attend one hour of approved professional development for each 50 hours of teaching per annum.

-- 11.5 A sessional employee may be engaged to undertake up to 2 sessions per day either during or outside of ordinary hours and such sessions may be delivered on a time-tabled basis over a period not exceeding 14 weeks at any one time. - 11.6 The maximum number of sessions that can be delivered by a sessional employee shall be the number of sessions which equates to 20 hours per week.

-PROVIDED that where there is agreement between the employer and the employee additional sessions equating to more than 20 hours per week may occur.

-11.7 The maximum number of sessions that can be delivered by a sessional employee shall be the number of sessions which equates to 300 hours per calendar year.

-PROVIDED that where the total number of sessions is planned or for which a time-table has been established that will exceed 300 hours sessional employment shall not be used.
+- (a) The overall proportion of sessional employees shall not exceed a maximum, in any one calendar year of: - (i) fifteen percent (15%) of the total budgeted teaching salary costs, including sessional employment within TasTAFE. - (b) An increase in the proportion of sessional employees shall only occur following consultation with and the agreement of the union. - (c) A session on campus is to extend for a minimum of 3 hours, other than in Foundation teams where the minimum period will be 2 hours and can extend for up to a maximum of 7 hours with an unpaid meal break after a maximum of 5 continuous hours of work. - (d) A sessional employee is to be paid his or her normal hourly rate for attendance on-site on a campus where such attendance is required at the direction of the employer and is for the purposes of participating in activities other than the delivery of a session of teaching. - PROVIDED that a sessional employee will also be entitled to be paid his or her normal loaded hourly rate to attend one hour of approved professional development for each 50 hours of teaching per annum. - (e) A sessional employee may be engaged to undertake up to 2 sessions per day either during or outside of ordinary hours and such sessions may be delivered on a time-tabled basis over a period not exceeding 14 weeks at any one time. - (f) The maximum number of sessions that can be delivered by a sessional employee shall be the number of sessions which equates to 20 hours per week. - PROVIDED that where there is agreement between the employer and the employee additional sessions equating to more than 20 hours per week may occur. - (g) The maximum number of sessions that can be delivered by a sessional employee shall be the number of sessions which equates to 300 hours per calendar year. - PROVIDED that where the total number of sessions is planned or for which a time-table has been established that will exceed 300 hours sessional employment shall not be used.